OLOH’s Tender – One Love

 The next challenge was seeing if it would fit on OLOH’s boat deck.
 We removed the cradles that supported the Nautica placing swimming noodles and towels on the cradle mounts, readjusted our lifting harness and carefully raised the Whaler up top.
 It took a bit more maneuvering due to its length but we eventually were able to set it down on the deck.
 While the bow and the engine each hung over the edge of the deck a bit it did not look terrible.

 Ultimately we decided the stern of the Whaler needed to rest on the starboard side of OLOH but we were satisfied enough with the way she sat to make the call – One Love was coming with us!

 The last piece of the puzzle was identifying and installing the right cradle or chocks to securely carry One Love.
 After quite a bit of research, Tim identified a fantastic solution called VersaChock.
 Be sure to see his writeup on this terrific product and our installation by clicking here.

-Shortly after installing the chocks it was time to cruise from Key West to New York.
 We are pleased to report that One Love’s size and weight have not presented any issues and we are very pleased with how it looks on deck.
 We were so certain that another RIB was going to be our next tender and now it’s hard to imagine having anything other than this wonderful, big little classic boat as a part of the OLOH fleet.